DNR wants to hike state park fees

-After an unusually busy yet costly 2020, the Minnesota Department of Natural Resources is asking for an increase to fees for the state's parks, including Nerstand Big Woods, Rice Lake and Sakatah Lake, in order to cover a budgetary deficit.
+After an unusually busy yet costly 2020, the Minnesota Department of Natural Resources is asking for an increase to fees for the state’s parks, including local ones, in order to cover a budgetary deficit.

 Rachel Hopper, visitor services and outreach manager for the DNR’s Parks and Trails Division, noted that if approved, the increase would be the first since 2017.
 That year, annual state park permit fees rose from $25 to $35 and the daily permit fee rose from $5 to $7.